mrezabayat/iamsorush/content/posts/connect-access-db-net-core.md

 ## Goal

-I want to connect to an MS Access database with C# in .Net core 3.1.
+I want to connect to an MS Access database with C# in .Net core.
 Therefore, I will be able to create, read, update, and delete (CRUD) records.

 ## Install Odbc connection